bluesky-social/atproto/packages/api/OAUTH.md

 > [!TIP]
 >
 > You can use a service like [GitHub Pages](https://pages.github.com/) to host
-> your client metadata and PWA for free.
+> your client metadata and SPA for free.

-- You must be able to build and deploy a PWA to your server.
+- You must be able to build and deploy a SPA to your server.

 ## Step 1: Create your client metadata